 The third brother, Cecil Edward St. Lawrence Leslie (1843-1930) was educated at Oxford, returning to live permanently at Corravahan, and served periodically on the judiciary in Cavan, otherwise living off his investments and rental income on lands he owned.
 In 1876, he married Emily Louisa Massy-Beresford (1854-1890), daughter of Very Rev. John Maunsell Massy, Dean of Kilmore, who had wisely added the name Beresford (by royal licence) subsequent to his equally wise marriage to Emily Sarah Beresford, daughter of Rev. John Isaac Beresford of Macbie Hill, Peebles-shire, grand-niece of George, Bishop of Kilmore and great-great-granddaughter of the Earl of Tyrone.
 Cecil and “Lou” had two sons, Charles and Cecil George, the last children raised at Corravahan before the present.
 Charlie died tragically of pneumonia, at the age of 13, just days after returning to Arnold House School in Wales, in February 1891.
 His father had kept the brothers at home after the Christmas holidays, suffering with chest infections, for fear of the same fate befalling them as had befallen their mother who had died one year before.
 Lou and Charlie were both interred in the vault at Kilmore.

 Cecil George “Choppy” Leslie (1879-1919) survived his illness, recuperated at his grandmother’s house in Clifton, and was shortly afterwards moved to Harrow School.
 From there, via Sandhurst Military College, Choppy joined the Northumberland Fusiliers, seeing service in South Africa in 1902-07, just after the Boer War.
 A fine horseman, he transferred to the 3rd Dragoon Guards, as a Captain, in time for the outbreak of the Great War.
 He was badly wounded in May 1915, when the 3rd Dragoons (as part of the 3rd Cavalry Division), were engaged in The Battle of Frezenburg Ridge (11 – 13 May, a phase of the Battles of Ypres 1915) (“Second Ypres”), including the loss of his right eye.
 Upon his return to duty, Choppy was seconded to the Seine Divisional H.Q. for the duration of the War.
-He was awarded the Military Cross, and later awarded the honorary rank of Brevet-Major by the Belgian authorities.
+He was awarded the Military Cross, and later promoted to the rank of Brevet-Major.
+He was awarded the “Croix de Guerre” by the Belgian authorities.
 However, having never regained full health, he died of TB in Nordrach-on-Dee Sanatorium, Banchory, Aberdeenshire in August 1919.
 Bringing home his second son for burial at Kilmore was undoubtedly another source of heartbreak for his poor father, who would die in 1930, at the grand age of 86.

 A fourth brother, Henry King Leslie (1844-1926) was also educated at Oxford.
 He married Ruth Hungerford-Eagar, through whom the Leslies are related to the Tenison family of Lough Bawn, Co.
 Monaghan.
 He served as a land agent to numerous estates, and it was while he was living at Kilnahard, Mountnugent, possibly working for the Nugent family of Bobsgrove, or Farren Connell, that Ruth gave birth to their son, Frank King Leslie, in 1885.
 Henry and Ruth also had two daughters, Madge and Joan, who we will return to presently.
 Educated at Harrow and Sandhurst, Frank King Leslie was recruited to the Royal Fusiliers City of London Regiment, seeing service in India.
 Attaining the rank of Captain, he was killed subsequent to the Helles landings on the opening day of the Gallipoli campaign in April 1915.
 His remains were never recovered.
 Henry and his family were burnt out of the agent’s house, Glenburne, on the Dartrey estate in Co.
 Monaghan in 1922.
 Following a short time occupying Rathkenny House at Tullyvin, near Drung, at that time vacated by the Lucas-Clements family, Henry, Ruth and the girls moved to Aghavea Glebe in Brookeborough, where Henry died in 1926 and Ruth in 1927.
 Perhaps subsequent to this, Cecil moved to Aghavea, for it was here that he died in 1930.